 Elongated teeth aren’t always a natural feature of your face.
 They could indicate gum recession, which is the exposure of the tooth’s root system, which leads to tooth sensitivity, tooth decay, and even tooth loss.
-At Ueno Center Dental Specialists in Campbell, California, the team of board-certified periodontists provides gum grafting to cover and protect the roots of your teeth and to improve the way your smile looks.
+At Ueno Center Dental Specialists in Campbell, California, serving San Jose, Cupertino, Los Gatos and surrounding areas, the team of board-certified periodontists provides gum grafting to cover and protect the roots of your teeth and to improve the way your smile looks.
 Request your consultation for gum grafting surgery by calling the office directly or using the online booking tool today.

 Gum grafting is an effective surgical treatment for gingival recession.
 When your gums start to recede, they invite bacteria into the crevices and spaces between your teeth.
 This can leave you vulnerable to more cavities and tooth damage, including tooth loss.
 Gum grafting protects the roots of your teeth and the spaces between them from decaying and wearing down.